Academy9 Gateway Event

 - Speed Networking with young industry professionals and local businesses

-- Pathways presentation
+- Pathways presentation from local universities

 Pupils are provided with Delegate Packs that included tips for CV writing, email etiquette, interview questions and techniques and social media advice.